FreeBreadsticks/onboarding/Second Week/dispatch-guide.md

 1. **Be Aware at All Times:** You likely are helping at least one student debug via chat.
 Don't get too drawn in that you ignore everything else.
 Be sure that the `Requires Action` section is always in view on your screen.
 Every couple of minutes or so you will want to check that you can see the bottom of the `Active Questions` tab.
 (Sometimes students will respond to a question that has been in the `Inactive` section and they can be easy to miss if you aren't checking often) You should also take the time every 5 minutes or so to click on each question from the bottom of `Active` to the top.
 You will want to do this just to make sure that each student is getting the help that they need and you aren't missing anyone.

 2. **`qbot who is on?`:** It is really important for the dispatcher to know how long TCs have been in a screen share.
-This is esepcially true when it is busy and there is a queue.
+This is especially true when it is busy and there is a queue.
 If you are on a queue or close to being on queue take a look at what the TCs in sync are doing.
 Make sure that they are within their 20 minute time range by using `qbot who is on?` as often as necessary.
 If you see that they are over on their time be sure to ping them on Slack!

 3. **Prioritize Paid Students:** We support all kinds of students in AAQ - from the in person immersive, to the online Fullstack course, to the free bootcamp prep course.
 Understand that although we provide help for all of these students we must place priority on those that are paying.
 Make sure that paying students are assigned to screen shares before the free students.
 If you have a ton of active questions be sure to pay attention to those who are paying first and once things are under control begin helping the free students.
     - **Paid Student Examples:** `V-000`, `DUMBO-WEB`, `NYC-WEB`, `Prework`
     - **Free Student Examples:** `BOOTCAMP-PREP`, `JS-INTRO`, `RUBY-APPLY`

 4. **Stagger Question Assignments:**  If 3 questions come in at once and you queue them all immediately and you only have 3 TCs in sync you have now created a 20 minute wait.
 It's likely a 4th student will show up shortly after and they will be stuck waiting.
-Staggering the question queues can save a ton of time a prevent a massive queue if done correctly.
-If you queue every question that comes into chat you are likely going to create a queue.
-Instead try to pick one student that you think you can support over chat, send one to a screen share, and have the other look at some resources or have them run `learn save`.
+Staggering the question queues can save a ton of time and prevent a massive queue if done correctly.
+Instead  of queueing everything that walks in, try to pick one student that you think you can support over chat, send one to a screen share, and have the other look at some resources or have them run `learn save`.
 Even 5 minutes between assignments can help later down the road.

 5. **Keeping Resources on Hand:** You'll get familiar with the issues that come into AAQ quickly if you work dispatch often.
 It's a good idea to always keep a collection of links and resources handy to send to these students.
 Always knowing where to find links like the ones to 1:1 support, two minute tidbit videos, and solutions to common issues will help you manage the wait time and the volume of the questions.